 Phil Marzolf serves as Chief Commercialization Officer for Arieca, where he is responsible for transitioning Arieca’s technology from the laboratory to end market applications.
-He has over 30 years experience commercializing new products in the semiconductor and computer technology markets.
-He has held general management positions in Germany for Telfunken GmbH and Micronas S.A.
-He was a founding member of nSerial, a SERDES startup that was acquired by Intel in 2001.
-Phil remains active in the Pittsburgh entrepreneurial community as an adjunct professor at Carnegie Mellon University and is a Board member for several early-stage companies.
+He has over 30 years of experience commercializing new products in the semiconductor and computer technology markets.
+He has held general management positions in Germany for Telfunken GmbH and Micronas S.A, and was a founding member of nSerial, a SERDES startup that was acquired by Intel in 2001.
+Phil remains active in the Pittsburgh entrepreneurial community as an adjunct professor at Carnegie Mellon University, and is a Board member for several early-stage companies.
 He earned a BSEE from the University of Notre Dame, an MSEE from Santa Clara University, and an MBA from the Wharton School at the University of Pennsylvania.
 As an ardent Arsenal supporter, he is having difficulty adapting to having a boss who is a Manchester United fan.

 A Scientist (PhD Physics, University of Tokyo), Serial entrepreneur, and innovator in materials, semiconductors, and foods.
 Tomo has extensive experience in both US and Asian companies, ranging from small garage startups to large corporations.
 Tomo’s combination of rich experience with Asian companies, solid technological background, and business acumen is being applied as he works with innovative Asian companies exploring the commercial opportunities enabled by Arieca’s innovative LMEE technology.

 Bill brings over 30 years’ experience leading worldwide organizations for Altera, Isola, and National Semiconductor.
 Through his role as an advisor, he instills a strong emphasis on people, process and organization development, maximizing employee engagement, and strategic alignment.
 Bill is guiding the manufacturing readiness activities for the TIMbber™ product line.